Generation of three-dimensional entangled states between a single atom and a Bose-Einstein Condensate via adiabatic passage: Abstract

 \section{Abstract}

-We propose a robust scheme to prepare three-dimensional entanglement states between a single atom and a Bose-Einstein Condensate (BEC) via stimulated Raman adiabatic passage (STIRAP) techniques.
+Inspired by a recently experiment by M. Lettner \emph{et al}.
+[Phys.
+Rev. Lett. \textbf{106}, 210503 (2011)], we propose a robust scheme to prepare three-dimensional entanglement state between a single atom and a Bose-Einstein condensate (BEC) via stimulated Raman adiabatic passage (STIRAP) technique.
 The atomic spontaneous radiation, the cavity decay, and the fiber loss are efficiently suppressed by the engineering adiabatic passage.
-Our scheme is also robust to the variation of atom number in the BEC.
+Our strictly numerical simulation shows our proposal is good enough to demonstrate the generation of three-dimensional entanglement with high fidelity and within the current experimental technology.